AhmedWanneni/AhmedWanneni/README.md

 <img align="right" width=300px alt="Unicorn" src="https://c.tenor.com/GN73MKBawZYAAAAi/busy-cute.gif" />

 ### 👨🏻‍💻 &nbsp;About Me
-- 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.
+- 💡 &nbsp;I like to explore new technologies and quick hacks.
 - 👯 I’m looking to collaborate on **front-end and back-end projects**
 - ✉️ &nbsp;Reach out to me at: ahmed.wanneni@gmail.com!
-I'll try to respond as soon as I can.
 - 💬 Ask me about **Development and Philosophy 😆**

 <h3 align="left">Connect with me:</h3>